taksan/grunt-webdriver-qunit/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-09-28 v0.2.0 add support external selenium.
 * 2013-07-05 v0.1.2 fix bug about timeout.
 * 2013-07-01 v0.1.1 update report path, make them same with test path.
 * 2013-07-01 v0.1.0 first release, test pass on linux and windows.